Aaron Burr (advertisement): Reception

+In 1995, at the 47th Directors Guild of America Awards, Bay won the Award for Outstanding Directing in Commercials for the ad, as well as for "Vending Machine" and "Baby and Cat" (also part of the California Milk campaign), "Big Lawyer Round-Up" for Miller Lite, and "Deion Sanders" for Nike.

 Entertainment Weekly, in a 1997 list, named "Aaron Burr" as the 11th best commercial of all time.
 The ad appeared in the 1999 Reader's Digest VHS compilation Laugh?
 I Thought I'd Die!.
 In 2002, it was named one of the ten best commercials of all time by a USA Today poll.

 In 2002, nine years after its initial run, the "Aaron Burr" ad ran again in a nationwide television campaign, which was considered a rarity in the advertising industry.
 At the 2009 Clio Awards ceremony, the ad was inducted into the Clio Awards Hall of Fame.

 The ad was praised by Fast Company in 2018 as "an ad-world cultural touchstone... bold, original, never before attempted, and never successfully remastered."

 In popular culture

 In the years that followed the airing of the "Aaron Burr" advertisement, parodies appeared in several television series and other media: